DataDog/integrations-extras/tailscale/README.md

 [Configuration Audit Logs][4]:

 Configuration audit logs let you identify who did what and when in your tailnet.
-These logs record actions that modify a tailnet’s configuration, including the type of action, the actor, the target resource, and the time.
+These logs record actions that modify a tailnet's configuration, including the type of action, the actor, the target resource, and the time.

 [Network Flow logs][5]: